6 teens arrested in Iowa school shooting that killed 1

 Principal Jill Versteeg described what happened as “everyone’s worst nightmare" and urged parents to “hug your students and love them.”

-The district said there would be no classes Tuesday and that it was postponing the ACT college admissions test and parent-teacher conferences.
+Officials had already suspended classes districtwide Tuesday so juniors could take the ACT college admissions test.
+The ACT exams and parent-teacher conferences were canceled Tuesday at East High School.
 The district also was making grief counselors available.

 Superintendent Thomas Ahart said school shootings have “become too common” and said that “real change to gun laws and access would go a long way to help us.”